Multi-Company Customer & Vendor Payments in Microsoft Dynamics AX: Part I

 The first method, Intercompany Accounting, is easier to set up but requires more manual effort for each Payment Journal as each vendor and the vendor’s invoices to be settled must be selected individually by company within a Payment Journal.
 Also, this method would generate three checks (in the above example) to the vendor.

-The second method, Centralized Payments, requires more one-time setup (see upcoming post Multi-Company Customer and Vendor Payments – Part 3 Centralized Payments) but each Payment Journal is easier to prepare as a vendor is selected once and invoices across multiple legal entities can be settled at the same time.
+The second method, Centralized Payments, requires more one-time setup (see additional post Multi-Company Customer and Vendor Payments – Part 3 Centralized Payments) but each Payment Journal is easier to prepare as a vendor is selected once and invoices across multiple legal entities can be settled at the same time.
 Also, this method will result in one check being generated.
-Stay turn for part II in the series, coming later this month.
+Access our Community Resources Library for Part II: Using Intercompany Accounting in this series.

 Contact us if you have questions regarding multi-company customer and vendor payments.